 UPDATE Sept 2021: I have come to believe that Jeff Crippen does not practise what he preaches.
 He vilely persecuted an abuse victim and spiritually abused many other people in the Tillamook congregation.
 Go here to read the evidence.
 Jeff has not gone to the people that he spiritually and emotionally abused.
 He has not apologised to them, let alone asked for their forgiveness.

-The following is a comment to another blog post (How Many Times Should Abuse be Tolerated?).
+The following is a comment by Anonymous to another blog post (How Many Times Should Abuse Be Tolerated?).
 But I wanted to post it here very visibly because it is so typical of the experience of Christian women and their experience with their churches when they ask for help with an abuse situation.
-You’ve heard and many of you have lived it.
+You’ve heard it and many of you have lived it.
 Each story has a face with a name, and usually with children:

 She continues —

 Aside from this one incident he never physically hurt them again.
 But I knew he could not control his anger and it could happen again.
 I felt responsible to see that he never lost his temper like that again.
 Whenever I tried to talk with him about our disagreements and how we handled them, it just resulted in the verbal and emotional abuse escalating.
 I never could call it “abuse”, because he never hit me.
 There were times that I wished he would hit me so that I could then get help.
 I thought I was “protecting” our children because most of the abuse was directed at me, but I now know it hurt them terribly.
 It was because of them that I finally separated from him.

 I did not think I had the strength or self-confidence to be able to leave, but a mother will find the strength when she needs to protect her children.
 The Lord showed me that I was “protecting” them in the wrong way.
 He provided for every step, when I did not think I could, because my church leaders refused to get involved.
 [Emphasis added.]